 - Low IT impact.
-The cloud platform provides completely self-contained services delivered via either an on-premise appliance or the cloud with nothing else for IT to add or buy.
+WebSphere Cast Iron Cloud integration provides completely self-contained services delivered via either an on-premise appliance or the cloud with nothing else for IT to add or buy.
 Neither approach requires complex coordination or specialized IT skills for deployment.
 Ongoing management and maintenance of an appliance or cloud-based service imposes minimal to no requirements on IT. - Easy to change.
-The cloud integration platform allows IT to change connectivity, revise transformations and modify workflows using point-and-click functions in a visual user interface.
+WebSphere Cast Iron Cloud integration allows IT to change connectivity, revise transformations and modify workflows using point-and-click functions in a visual user interface.
 Easy changes enable integrations to better serve the evolving needs of the business.